toughIQ/docker-mariadb-cluster/README.md

 	docker exec -it maxscale.<SLOT>.<ID> maxadmin -pmariadb list servers

-The result should report you cluster up and running:
+The result should report the cluster up and running:

 	-------------------+-----------------+-------+-------------+--------------------
 	Server             | Address         | Port  | Connections | Status